jackpurrin/jackpurrin/README.md

 # haiii :3

+> [!CAUTION]
+> hey! i'm taking a break for a long time since i've gotten kinda busy in real life.
+>
+> i've also gotten burnt out from working on my projects, so it's best to take a break to prevent more stress than i already have.
+>
+> thanks for checking my profile out! you can still contact me if you need to at jackpurrin@proton.me

 🌐 you should check out my website @ [jackpurrin.me](https://jackpurrin.me)

 🧑‍💻 working on coding, gonna do cybersecurity for a living